-Once your website is coded, your designer will send you a preview link.
+Once your website is coded and tested, your designer will send you a preview link.
 Be sure to analyze your website closely, paying close attention to your navigation, responsiveness, animated elements, and overall theme.

 And don’t forget to proofread your content!
 With a beautiful new design, you’d hate to miss a pesky little grammatical or spelling error.